tthebst/demoapp/README.md

 $ fly -t demoapp set-pipeline --pipeline demo-pipeline --config pipeline.yml -l vars.yml
 ```

 You should now follow the instructions on the screen and unpause the pipeline in the web ui.
+If you click on the pipeline you can see the pipeline and how it runs.
 After the pipeline is run you should see the pushed images in the <a href="https://hub.docker.com/">Docker container repository</a>.

 If you provided a fork of this repo in the <b>vars.yml</b> file you can now change something in the repo and push your changes.
 This will automatically trigger a new pipeline exection and the updated images will be pushed to the Docker repository.